sameersrivastava13/Celebal-Internship/README.md

 3) Generic code for AWS Secret manager.
 4) Redshift Geneirc Code added.
 5) Module to move objects from source bucket to destination in AWS using boto3.
 6) Custom Exception handling and Optimizing the code.
+7) Module to filter the raw data, return and pass it from s3 to redshift.

 ![Capture](https://user-images.githubusercontent.com/56088741/84587342-0e55db80-ae3c-11ea-9050-8cbae85af5d3.PNG)